-Institute students and faculty traveled the world as individuals, and also as a group for a study tour.
-Organ majors played instruments in northern Germany, and then joined with the rest of the ISM in travel to Denmark and Sweden.
-The trip, which was led by Professor Marguerite Brooks and her ISM faculty colleagues Margot Fassler, Siobhán Garrigan, Martin Jean, Jaime Lara, Markus Rathey, Lana Schwebel, and Bryan Spinks, completed an exchange between Yale choral conducting students and conductors of the Swedish Radio Choir and its students.
+Institute students and faculty travel the world as individuals, and also as a group for study tours every other year.
+In 2004, organ majors played upon instruments in northern German and then joined with the rest of the ISM in travel to Denmark and Sweden.
+The trip, which was led by Professor Marguerite L. Brooks and her ISM faculty colleagues Margot E. Fassler, Siobhán Garrigan, Martin D. Jean, Jaime Lara, Markus Rathey, Lana Schwebel, and Bryan D. Spinks, completed an exchange between Yale choral conducting students and conductors of the Swedish Radio Choir and its students.
 We learned not only through performing and concerts, but also through a series of lectures and tours planned by the faculty and colleagues from several Scandinavian universities, including Professor Åsa Ringbom of Finland.
 A group of faculty and students also worked on photographing and filming several of the ninety-eight medieval churches and their artworks on Gotland.
 ISM faculty and students are collaborating with colleagues and artists from Sweden, Finland, France, and Denmark to produce a video for use in the classroom as well as a gallery exhibition and book of photographs.
+In May 2006, the Institute will visit Mexico.